-Note: If you have a Living Will and a Durable Health Care Power of Attorney, you must attach the Living Will to this form.
-A Living Will form is available on the Attorney General (AG) website.
+NOTE: If you have a Living Will and a Durable Health Care Power of Attorney, you must attach the Living Will to this form.
+A Living Will form is available on the Attorney General (AG) web site.
 Initial or put a check mark by box A or B.

 A. I have SIGNED AND ATTACHED a completed Living Will in addition to this Durable Health Care Power of Attorney to state decisions I have made about end of life health care if I am unable to communicate or make my own decisions at that time.
+B. I have NOT SIGNED a Living Will.